Wilder60/Algorithms/README.md

 # Algorithms
-An implementation of multiple algorithms
+An implementation of a variety algorithms

 # Algorithms implementated:
 ## Sorts: